rinapachkale/WAFMS-Project/README.md

 ![workbech](https://github.com/rinapachkale/WAFMS-Project-Blueprint/blob/master/MySQL%20WorkBench.png)

 Users can create as many local instances by clicking on plus sign as shown in the above window.
-When you open this window for the first time, on clicking on the local instance you have to enter your username (i.e. usually **root** and password).

 There are two ways to create tables in a database:

-Method 1: Using MySQL Workbench UI
+**Method 1: Using MySQL Workbench UI**

-1. Open MySQL Workbench: Launch MySQL Workbench and connect to your MySQL server by clicking on the "+" icon in the "MySQL Connections" panel and entering the necessary connection details (hostname, username, password, etc.).
+1. **Open MySQL Workbench:** Launch MySQL Workbench, when you open this window for the first time, on clicking on the local instance you have to enter your username (i.e. usually **root** and password).
-2. Create a New Database: Once connected, you'll see the available databases listed under the "SCHEMAS" section in the left sidebar.
-Right-click on the "SCHEMAS" and select "Create Schema..." or click on the "Create a new schema in the connected server" icon (blue cylinder with a + symbol).
+2. **Create a New Database:** Once connected, you'll see the available databases listed under the "SCHEMAS" section in the left sidebar.
+Right-click on the "SCHEMAS" and select "Create Schema..." or click on the "Create a new schema in the connected server" [icon](https://www.google.com/url?sa=i&url=https%3A%2F%2Fgkscientist.com%2Fcreate-database-in-mysql%2F&psig=AOvVaw2I-bLYfXr-h_y03njZ1Wye&ust=1691402828899000&source=images&cd=vfe&opi=89978449&ved=0CBEQjRxqFwoTCJDQ0uDkx4ADFQAAAAAdAAAAABAP) icon (blue cylinder with a + symbol).
-3. Name the New Database: A dialog box will appear where you can enter the name of the new database.
+3. **Name the New Database:** A dialog box will appear where you can enter the name of the new database.
 Provide a name and click "Apply" to create the database.
-4. Select the New Database: The newly created database will now appear under the "SCHEMAS" section.
+4. **Select the New Database:** The newly created database will now appear under the "SCHEMAS" section.
 Double-click on the database name to select it as the current database.
-5. Create Tables: With the new database selected, go to the "Table" tab in the main window and click on the "Create Table" button (sheet of paper with a + symbol).
+5. **Create Tables:** With the new database selected, go to the "Table" tab in the main window and click on the "Create Table" button (sheet of paper with a + symbol).
 This will open a new window where you can define the table's columns, data types, and constraints.

 Fill in the necessary details and click "Apply" to create the table.